Didier Desprez

-Didier Pierre Jean-Paul Desprez (born 13 March 1999) is a French professional footballer who plays as goalkeeper for BGL Ligue club F91 Dudelange.
+Didier Pierre Jean-Paul Desprez (born 13 March 1999) is a French professional footballer who plays as goalkeeper for Ligue 3 club FC Rouen.

 Club career

 On 2 June 2017, Desprez signed his first professional contract with Lens.
 He joined Drancy on loan for the 2018–19 season in the Championnat National.
 He made his professional debut with Lens in a 2–1 Coupe de la Ligue win over Troyes on 13 August 2019.

 On 31 August 2021, he signed a two-year contract with Charleroi in Belgium.
 On 13 July 2022, Desprez joined Paris 13 Atletico in Championnat National on loan.

 On 11 July 2023, Desprez signed a contract with F91 Dudelange in Luxembourg.
 He got his debut on 12 July 2023, in a first qualifying round of the UEFA Europa Conference League game against St Patrick's Athletic.

+In 2026, following the creation of the OFC Professional League, the player signed with Fiji club Bula FC as one of the foreign players making up the team's squad.